nabilram/school_district_analysis/README.md

 ## Overview
 ### Client is school district of XYZ county they are asking for:
-* analytics district and school level performance
+* analytics at district and school level performance
 * identification of worst 5 and top 5 school per passing %
 * average math and reading scores per grade level
 * scores by (1) school size; (2) expenditure per student; (3) school type

-### Possible grade manipulation and cheating has been reported.
+### Possible grade manipulation and cheating has been reported:
-Client asks for revamped analytics to see the exent and effect cheating.
+Client asks for revamped analytics to see the exent and effect possible cheating
 * remove all 9th grade scores from Thomas High School (THS)
 * rerun overall metrics to see if there is any effect or statistical difference
 * report back to see if any actions should be taken